How to buy the best mattress

 Types of mattress

-Pocket-sprung, latex and memory-foam mattresses have all impressed in our tough tests, so the type of mattress you choose really comes down to personal preference and budget.
+Pocket sprung, latex, hybrid and memory foam mattresses have all impressed in our tough tests, so the type of mattress you choose really comes down to personal preference and budget.

-If you want a traditional mattress with natural fillings, such as wool, you'll want a pocket-sprung mattress.
+If you want a traditional mattress with a natural filling, such as wool, you'll want a pocket sprung mattress.

 How much does a good mattress cost?

-A new mattress can cost anywhere between £100 and several thousand.
+A new mattress can cost anywhere between £100 and several thousand, so whatever your budget there will be a mattress for you.
 Factors such as brand, size and the types of material used can all have a significant impact on cost.

 Number of Best Buy mattresses by price

 Our April 2019 survey of more than 5,000 mattress owners revealed that three in 10 Which? members bought their current mattress because it's made by a brand they trust.
 If you're not sure what the best mattress brands are, we can help.